paulkannan/serverless-solution-enable-fixed-response-loadbalancer/README.md

 **Cleanup and Destroy the Infrastructure (Optional):** If you want to clean up the resources created by Terraform, run **terraform destroy**.
 This command will prompt for confirmation before destroying the resources.

 **How to test the API:**
 Open AWS Console and select EC2.
 In EC2, select Loadbalancer.
-The Load Balancer will have 4 listener rules:
+The Load Balancer will have 4 listener rules and the priority 3 is restricted only to onprems 10.0.0.0/32:

 ![image](https://github.com/paulkannan/serverless-solution-enable-fixed-response-loadbalancer/assets/46925641/39411a2f-776d-438d-9e34-cebce92e43f2)